jeremiah-shaulov/water/README.md

 # water
-Alternative for ReadableStream, WritableStream and TransformStream.
+Alternative to ReadableStream, WritableStream and TransformStream.

 This library introduces 3 classes: `RdStream`, `WrStream` and `TrStream`, that can be used in place of [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream)`<Uint8Array>`,